Chapter One: Gameplay

 the Hammer of Discipline, and see if you can't spend a little time

-afterwards with a couple of five-year-olds to remember all the things
+afterwards with a couple of six-year-olds to remember all the things

 you've forgotten about having fun.